 5. How you see yourself

 When I used to look in the mirror, I saw ugliness.
-That’s why I torn up some of the photographs of myself that I had.
+That’s why I tore up some of the photographs of myself that I had.

 Under all that ugliness is pain, sadness, criticism, naysayers, and insecurity.
 But it was dressed up in fancy clothing so nobody else was able to see it.

 Now when I look in the mirror I see me for what I am.
 I see happiness, joy, excitement, passion, calm, and laughter.

 Looking at myself in the mirror is enjoyable.
 I’m not perfect, but I know I’m more than enough.
 And so my self worth reflects that.

 When you look into the mirror, what do you see?